nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters command to create a new event, specifying the event name, date, and optionally tags.
+1. User enters command to create a new event.
-2. System verifies the input format.
-3. System creates the event.
+2. System creates the event.
-4. System displays a success message.
+3. System displays a success message.

     Use case ends.